trifle-io/trifle-io/docs/blog/2022-11-performance/index.md

 # Trifle as Application Performance Monitoring

 > NOTE: This is a re-post of a personal blog post from 2017.
+It talks about origins of `Trifle::Stats`.

 ![Beta version of Trifle build with Ember tracking one slow app.](./2022-11-performance/trifle-01.png)